trimble-oss/devguide/content/innersource/project-communication.md

 It is very important to set up a method of communication for existing contributors and people who want to contribute.

-Recommended would be either a Google Chat room or Google group.
+Recommended would be either a Google Chat room or group or Github discussions.

 ## Google Chat